nacht-falter/aikido-course-website-django/README.md

 #### Website UX
 - The website has a responsive navigation menu accessible from all pages.
 - The start page presents the user with an image slideshow and general information about the organization.
 Furthermore, the start page features a list of upcoming courses, so that users can immediately see, which courses are available to sign up for.
 - There are several other pages available providing detailed information about Aikido, about the organization.
-Also, visitors, who are interested in learning Aikido can get information on where to start.
+Moreover, visitors, who are interested in learning Aikido, can get information on where to start.
-- Finally there is a contact page available from the websites footer.
-Upon submitting the contact form, an email is send to the organization with the user's message.
+- Finally, there is a contact page available from the websites' footer.
+Upon submitting the contact form, an email is sent to the organization with the user's message.

 ![Screenshots Course Registration](media/screenshots/screenshots_content.png)

 #### Staff functions
 ##### Course and Registration Management
 - Staff members can manage courses and course registrations from the Django admin site.
-They can create new courses, update existing courses and see a list of registrations for each course.
+They can create new courses, update existing courses, and see a list of registrations for each course.
 - They can also update registrations, for example to update the payment status.
 - There are actions available for duplicating courses (in order to minimize the effort for creating new courses, which are similar to existing courses) and for toggling a course's registration status.

 ![Screenshots Course Registration](media/screenshots/screenshots_admin_courses.png)

 ##### Content Management
-- Staff users can also create new pages or edit existing pages in order to update the website's content.
+- Staff users can also create new pages or edit existing pages to update the website's content.
-- Pages are assigned a category and newly created pages will be automatically appear in the main navigation in the appropriate menu item.
+- Pages are assigned a category and newly created pages will automatically appear in the main navigation in the appropriate menu item.
 The order in which pages and categories appear in the navigation can be controlled by assigning a menu position value.
-- The page content can be edited with a WYSIWIG editor, which allows for styling and also image upload.
+- The page content can be edited with a WYSIWYG editor, which allows for styling and also image upload.

 ![Screenshots Course Registration](media/screenshots/screenshots_admin_pages.png)

 ### Future Features
 - The following features have not been implemented in the current scope of the project, but could be worth considering for future iterations:
-  - Add a breadcrumb navigation to the website in order to further improve user experience.
+  - Add a breadcrumb navigation to the website to further improve user experience.
   - Update a course's registration status automatically based on a registration period.
 This would require some task scheduling solution on the server, like [Cron](https://wiki.ubuntuusers.de/Cron/).
   - Limit the final fee of a course registration so that the fee for multiple sessions never exceeds the fee for the entire course.
-  - Add the option to upload a PDF file or an image as attachment with a course.
+  - Add the option to upload a PDF file or an image as an attachment with a course.
   - Add a form for signing up for a membership with the organization.
   - Allow staff users to download course registration data as a CSV file.
 - Furthermore, all [user stories, which were not part of the current scope of the project](#user-stories-not-included-in-current-scope), could be reevaluated and considered for future iterations.